Reduction drive: Reduction Drives on Marine Vessels

 When installing reduction gears on ships the alignment of the gear is critical.
 Correct alignment helps ensure a uniform distribution of load upon each pinion and gear.
 When manufactured, the gears are assembled in such a way as to obtain uniform load distribution and tooth contact.
 After completion of construction and delivery to shipyard it is required that these gears achieve proper alignment when first operated under load.
 Some shipbuilders will have the gears transported and installed as a complete assembly.
 Others will have the gears dismantled, shipped, reassembled in their shops and lowered as a complete assembly into the ship.
 While finally others will have the gears dismantled, shipped and reassembled in the ship.
 These three methods are the most common used by shipbuilders to achieve proper alignment and each of them work based upon the assumption that proper alignment was correctly achieved at the manufacturer.

 Because of the involvement in the process of aligning reduction drives, there are two main sources of responsibility to achieve proper alignment.
 That of the shipbuilder and that of the gear manufacturer.
 The shipbuilder must provide a foundation that is sufficiently strong and rigid so that the gear mounting surface does not deflect greatly under operating conditions, a shaft alignment drawing that details the positions of line bearing and the method for aligning the forward piece of line shafting to the reduction gear coupling and the location of stern tube being such that the normal wear down of the stern tube will not induce significant movement of the reduction gear coupling from its proper alignment.

 The gear manufacturer is then responsible for ensuring basic gear alignment, such that the final assembly measurements are taken carefully and recorded for the reduction drive to be installed correctly, proper tooth contact in the factory, where the manufacturer accurately and precisely assembles the gears and pinions, and denoting all steps performed, making measurements of parts at the different steps and final assembly then forwarding this data to the shipbuilder so that they may assure the degree of accuracy required by the gear designer in the resulting shipboard assembly.

 Thrust bearings do not commonly appear on reduction drives on ships because axial loading is handled by a thrust bearing separate from the reduction drive assembly.
 But on smaller reduction drives attached to auxiliary machinery or if the design of the ship demands it, one can find thrust bearings as a part of the assembly.

 In order to ensure a reduction drive's smooth working and long lifetime, it is vital to have lubricating oil.
-A reduction drive that is ran with oil free of impurities like water, dirt, grit and flakes of metal, requires little care in comparison to other type of engine room machinery.
+A reduction drive that is run with oil free of impurities like water, dirt, grit and flakes of metal, requires little care in comparison to other type of engine room machinery.
 In order to ensure that the lube oil in the reduction gears stay this way a lube oil purifier will be installed with the drive.

+Types

+Types of reduction drives include cycloidal, strain wave gear, and worm gear drives.